Home recording: Studio equipment

 In the 1990s, analog tape machines were supplanted by digital recorders and computer-based digital audio workstations (DAWs).
 These new devices were designed to convert audio tracks into digital files, and record the files onto magnetic tape (such as ADAT), hard disk, compact disc, or flash ROM.

-The way the room sounds or reverberates can change dramatically the way music is mixed, written, and recorded.
-Untreated rooms have an uneven frequency response, which means that any mixing decisions being made are being based on a sound that is ‘coloured,’ because sound mixers can not accurately hear, what is being played.
+The way the room sounds or reverberates can dramatically change the way music is written, recorded and mixed.
+Untreated rooms have an uneven frequency response, which means that any mixing decisions made are based on a sound that is ‘colored’, because mixing engineers cannot accurately hear what was originally played.
 Acoustic panels and bass traps can improve the sound in the room.